Electric Mountain Bikes

 What is VMBA’s current position on eMTBs?

-As an organization, we recognize the potential for Class 1, pedal-assist eMTBs to expand trail access to individuals who might not have otherwise been able to enjoy it.
-We also believe responsible off-road riding is primarily a function of education and attitude, not equipment, and that eMTBs can be used responsibly on many trails just as ‘analog’ bikes can be used irresponsibly.
-We also, however, fully respect the policies land owners and managers have in place and strongly encourage our members to understand and adhere to these rules as eMTB use and awareness continue to grow.
-We look forward to the findings from the regional eMTB studies noted above, which we hope to use to provide more explicit guidance as to where, when, and how VMBA recommends eMTB use should be allowed.
+As an organization, VMBA recognizes the ability for Class 1, pedal-assist eMTBs to expand trail access to individuals who might not have otherwise been able to enjoy it.
+We also believe responsible off-road riding is primarily a function of education and attitude, not equipment, and that Class 1 pedal-assist bikes can be used responsibly on many trails just as ‘analog’ bikes can be used irresponsibly.
+Lastly, we fully respect the policies land owners and managers have in place and strongly encourage our members to understand and adhere to these rules as eMTB use and awareness continue to grow.
+Currently, a majority of trails our Chapters manage on private land are open to pedal-assist bikes.

 Where can I ride now?